AriFordsham/GHCWiki/repositories.md

 GHC's repos use git; see [Git Working Conventions](working-conventions/git).

-**Be sure to read more on the working conventions for submodules, which are thoroughly documented here**: [ https://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/Git/Submodules](https://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/Git/Submodules)
+**Be sure to read more on the working conventions for submodules, which are thoroughly documented [here](working-conventions/git/submodules)**

 ## GHC Repositories